 Print the counting cards on heavy card stock.
 Laminate for added durability.
 Cut apart and place them on a tray with a small bowl of math counters or manipulatives.

-Before we get into one to one correspondence examples and activities, let’s talk about how to make counting objects even more fun.
 We know that children learn best by playing math games and having fun will also help young children to grasp the concept easier.

 Here are some easy and fun ways to change up these basic counting cards.